- Locate your Flinders Student ID number

 Students based at the main Bedford Park campus, should select 'Bedford Park' from the Campus drop down menu.

 Once you have completed the form:

-Select ‘I want to...submit this form'.
+Click on the 'Submit' button.
 You will receive confirmation that your form has been approved.
 You can now enrol.
-If the status of your CAF is ‘Invalid', call Student Finance Services on 8201 3143 or 1300 360 351 (local call charge within Australia) for advice.
+If the status of your CAF is ‘Invalid', check the details in 'My Commonwealth Assistance'.
+If you need further assistance, call Student Finance Services on 8201 3143 or 1300 360 351 (local call charge within Australia) for advice.